 Sat Nov 6 04:21:11 CET 2010

+> written for language lawyers"?

 It seems that plowing through a document written for language lawyers is the only formal way to learn about those language features, and that could be improved upon IMO.

 More information about the Python-list